SkoolNotes/Taproot/2020BIO101/KBxGeneticVariationMA.md

 ### Two
 Yes, I do.
 Identical twins occur when a single egg splits into multiple embryos.
-Thus, at the very least, genetic variation arising from cell division will occur.
+Thus, at the very least, genetic variation arising from cell division will occur, not to mention environmental factors and viruses.